sourcegraph/about/handbook/engineering/hiring/engineering-manager-backend-platform.md

-# Engineering Manager - Backend Platform
+# Engineering Manager - Backend Platform and Cloud

-We are looking for an engineering manager to join the team that is building the backend platform upon which product engineering teams can iterate quickly and safely.
-The team's mission is to promote and champion consistency and simplicity across all backend code by building shared tools, libraries and infrastructure for common use cases, scale and maintain said infrastructure and ultimately create leverage for and accelerate other teams.
+We are looking for an engineering manager to lead the team that is building the backend platform that enables our product engineering teams to iterate quickly and safely.
+The team's mission is to create leverage for and accelerate the velocity of other engineering teams by promoting and championing consistency and simplicity across all backend code, and by building shared tools, libraries, and scalable infrastructure for common use cases.

-The [Cloud team](https://about.sourcegraph.com/handbook/engineering/cloud) team will become the Backend Platform team once we hire a Product Manager to drive the Cloud project forward.
+This team is currently called our "Cloud" team because it is focused on [building and launching the first version of Sourcegraph Cloud](../cloud/goals.md#private-code-on-sourcegraph-cloud).
+In the short term, you will help the team balance work on Sourcegraph Cloud as well as engineering infrastructure.
+In the medium/long term, you will figure out how we transition to a state where we have a dedicated backend platform team while ensuring that our cloud product is sufficiently owned and maintained.

 ## Responsibilities